SabreTools/MPF/README.md

 - Windows-only due to reliance on WPF and Winforms
     - MAUI is not a viable alternative due to lack of out-of-box support for Linux
     - Avalonia is being heavily considered as an alternative
+- For those who need .NET Framework 4.8, there is an official fork: [MPF Legacy](https://github.com/Deterous/MPF-Legacy)

 ### Build Instructions

-To build for .NET Framework 4.8, .NET 6.0, or .NET 7.0 (all Windows only), ensure that the .NET 7.0 SDK (or later) is installed and included in your PATH.
+To build for .NET 6.0 or .NET 7.0 (Windows only), ensure that the [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (or later) is installed and included in your PATH.
 Then, run the following commands from command prompt, Powershell, or Terminal:

 ```
 dotnet build MPF\MPF.csproj --framework [net6.0-windows|net7.0-windows] --runtime win-x64 --self-contained
 ```

 You may also run `publish-win.bat` (on Windows) or `publish-nix.sh` (on Linux) to build and package all variants MPF and MPF.Check at once.
-The Windows script additionally requires 7-zip commandline, Git for Windows, and .NET Framework 4.8 SDK to be installed and in PATH.
+The Windows script additionally requires 7-zip commandline, Git for Windows, and .NET 7 SDK to be installed and in PATH.
 The Linux script additionally requires `zip` and Git to be installed and in PATH.

 ## Media Preservation Frontend Checker (MPF.Check)